Places that offer financial help to people in need

 - Some councils offer discount membership at their leisure centres, tennis courts and swimming pools if you are on a low income.
 Speak to your local council.

-- Local councils might have a hardship fund for certain special circumstances, for example local people affected by coronavirus.
-This can be councils in your area at all levels, for example town councils, district councils and county councils.
-Search their websites for details.
+- Local councils might have a hardship fund for certain special circumstances.
+Check the websites of all types of council in your area, for example town councils, district councils and county councils.

 Image: Jonathan Mitchell/Dreamstime